Finite temperature single-particle Green's function in the Lieb-Liniger model: Abstract

 \section{Abstract}

 We develop a Monte Carlo sampling algorithm to numerically evaluate the Lehmann representation for the finite temperature single-particle Green's function in the repulsive Lieb-Liniger model.
 This allows us to determine the spectral function in the full range of temperatures and interactions, as well as in generalized Gibbs ensembles.
-We test our results against the known limit of infinite interaction strength and find excellent agreement.
+We test our results against known results for dynamics at infinite interaction strength and static correlators, and find excellent agreement.